CharlesPikachu/videodl/docs/Install.md

   ```
   and downloads from many other sites that provide m3u8/HLS streams may also be significantly limited.
   As with FFmpeg, after installation you should make sure this tool can be run directly from the command line, *i.e.*, its location is included in your system `PATH`.
-  A quick way to check whether N_m3u8DL-RE has been installed successfully is to open a terminal (or Command Prompt on Windows) and run:
+  A quick way to check whether N_m3u8DL-RE has been installed successfully is to open a terminal (or Command Prompt on Windows) and run,
   ```bash
   N_m3u8DL-RE --version
   ```